What is a tracking shot? They are really fun to watch, but difficult to film. We’ve put together a list of the best tracking shots of all time.

 If you haven’t seen this film, go watch it.
 See how Kubrick's use of tracking shots changes over the course of the film, and how the setting, character, and plot plays into every decision he makes with each scene.

-It’s a fun scene, and watching Bond walk along the edge of a building with such confidence is fun to watch, especially with the festival in the BG.
-This is a great example of tracking camera movement that seems to alternate.
+It’s a fun scene, and watching Bond walk along the edge of a building with such confidence is fun to watch — a great example of tracking camera movement that seems to alternate.

 I remember where I was when I saw this tracking shot because… well because I was in a movie theatre, but the point is not diminished.
 This is one of those amazing tracking shots that never leaves my mind.